okteto-community/movies-with-divert/README.md

 - **Nginx + Linkerd** (this demo): Uses Nginx ingress controller with Linkerd service mesh for header-based routing
 - **Istio** (native): Uses Istio's built-in VirtualService for header-based routing without requiring additional components

-To use Istio instead, change `driver: nginx` to `driver: istio` in the divert configurations.
+To use Istio instead, add `driver: istio` in the divert configurations in the okteto manifest.

 ## Quick Start